 Where have we reached?

-Between 2020-21, our team held consultations and co-design workshops with over 50 young people to understand their experiences and ideas on youth suicide prevention.
+Our team held consultations and co-design workshops with over 50 young people to understand their experiences and ideas on youth suicide prevention.
 The group of participants included English-, Hindi-, and Marathi-speaking youth from diverse backgrounds across Delhi, Mumbai, and Pune.
 Based on their ideas and feedback, Outlive has co-developed its suicide prevention interventions.

 1. Public engagement intervention: We have developed a public engagement intervention based on young people’s suggestions and ideas.
 As part of the intervention, we engage with young people through public events, awareness workshops, and social media campaigns to encourage conversations on suicide prevention.